BS Computer Engineering

 SAT II Subject Tests with score of at least 550 in each: Maths 1 and Physics

-- Successfully cleared two of the below mentioned subjects in A’ Levels
+- Successfully cleared three of the below mentioned subjects in A’ Levels

 - A GPA of at least B in American High School Diploma

 - Scored at least 28 out of 45 points in International Baccalaureate Diploma Program